 At intergroup level a walkabout is typically comprised of a PI, employment or health liaison officer and two other AA members from the intergroup.
-At group level it can be lead the PI officers if your group has one.
-If your group doesn’t have a PI officer there’s no reason why 2 or three members can’t come together to go o a walkabout.
-We have found that 3 is the optimum number of people to do a walkabout.
+At group level it can be lead by the PI officer if your group has one.
+If your group doesn’t have a PI officer there’s no reason why two or three members can’t come together to go on a walkabout.
+We have found that three is the optimal number of people to do a walkabout.
 This allows you to share making the approach and organise literature.
 We normally spend 1.5 hours on the walkabout and break it up mid-way with a coffee and a chat.

 GSO can supply you with a free selection of different pamphlets and posters.
 We recommend the smaller sized posters.
 Email GSO literature by clicking here and ask for a selection of these which they will post out.
 Before going on the walkabout stack a selection of pamphlets for each organisation along with a poster.
 West End Intergroup also distributes chips with AA contact details on both sides .
 These have proved extremely popular when distributed and are available to order from 3rd parties, details of which can be got by clicking here.

 Google maps is a great tool for planning you walkabout particularly in urban settings.
 You can plan you route while checking which businesses, shops and churches are in the area you plan to cover.